ChalmersGU-data-structure-courses/dsabook/src/markdown/03-analysis-part-1/02-invariants-preconditions-and-postconditions.md

 and once it is decided the rest of the work is trivial.

 Take the example of a collection of values.
-If we decide to store them in an array with an ordering invariant (the array must always be sorted in ascending order), the algorithms for most operations become obvious.
+If we decide to store them in an array with an ordering invariant (the array must always be sorted in increasing order), the algorithms for most operations become obvious.
 Adding a new element can only be done in one way: Find the position where the value can be, and put the value there.
 If we want an operation to find